Aternus/angularjs/README.md

 ## Components

-Component names must be defined in camelCase!
+Component names must be defined in `camelCase`!

-Components must be referenced in HTML in kebab-case!
+Components must be referenced in HTML in `kebab-case`!